DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ### Formulation of the problem

 I often have problems for solving of which I have to write small utilities in several hundred lines of code.
-Usually the result is a console application, which no one can really use except me.
+Usually, the result is a console application, which no one can really use except me.
 Can a simple GUI make these utilities more convenient?

 The requirements to the result:

 1. Small size, up to hundreds of kilobytes.
 2. Cross-platform, to begin with, at least Windows and Linux.
 3. No dependency on external libraries in Windows, everything should be in one EXE file.
-4. A decent / beautiful appearance.
+4. A decent/beautiful appearance.
 5. Support images in JPG and PNG formats.
 6. Ease of development, the ability to develop in Windows and Linux.